 Having worked with guys from six continents over the years, we have discussed this topic often.
-Here’s what we tell our out of town gynecomastia patients, as well as those with man boobs here in New York.
+Here’s what we tell our out of town gynecomastia patients who come to Boca Raton to work with us.

 The first stage of the process is up to you.
 Research and find a board certified plastic surgeon who’s a true gynecomastia specialist.
 This means they’ll have at least a few hundred successful procedures under their belt, or as in our practice, a hundred or more each year.
 Actually, traveling to get this level of expertise should mean you are less likely to have a post-op problem than if you choose a less-experienced doctor closer to home.

 Here’s a sense of the difference experience makes.
 In nearly all our man boob procedures we’re “in and out” quickly, minimizing the chances of infection and unnecessary tissue damage.
 We also dress wounds tightly and efficiently immediately after surgery is complete.
 In addition, since we’ve been using instruments of our own design for many years, we are adept at avoiding nicks to pec muscles and blood vessels which can cause bleeding and worse.
 We think of our procedures as very “clean.”